19hours/sg-statutes/Acts/Attorney-General (Additional Functions) Act.md

 (d) the Attorney‑General is of the opinion that such representation is not contrary to the public interest.

-(2) Any decision made by the Attorney‑General to, or not to, represent a relevant statutory board pursuant to subsection (1) shall be final and conclusive.
+(2) Any decision made by the Attorney‑General to, or not to, represent a relevant statutory board pursuant to subsection (1) is final and conclusive.

 ### Representing relevant statutory boards in other court proceedings

-4\.—(1) The Attorney‑General may represent a relevant statutory board in other proceedings in court (however instituted) not referred to in section 3(1) if —
+4\.—(1) The Attorney‑General may represent a relevant statutory board in other proceedings in court (however instituted) not mentioned in section 3(1), if —

 (a) the relevant statutory board makes a request to the Attorney‑General for such representation;